 We work with an extensive range of business bank account providers in the UK.
-Our comparison can help you choose the best offer that's right for your business so you can keep on top of your companies finances.
+Our business bank account comparison can help you choose the best offer that's right for your business so you can keep on top of your company's finances.

 If you’re setting up as a limited company, the law requires you to set up a business account, but they are also available for other types of businesses, including charities, partnerships, and sole traders.